mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/11-task-queues.markdown

   uses Redis on the backend but otherwise does not depend on other libraries.
   The project was previously known as Invoker and the author changed the name.

+* [Huey](http://huey.readthedocs.org/en/latest/) is a Redis-based task
+  queue that aims to provide a simple, yet flexible framework for executing tasks.
+Huey supports task scheduling, crontab-like repeating tasks, result storage and automatic retry in the event of failure.

 ## Hosted message and task queue services
 Task queue third party services aim to solve the complexity issues that arise